Skip to contents

 datetime_variable

-character, which variable to use as unique ID to join df_current and df_previous.
+string, which variable to use as unique ID to join df_current and df_previous.
 Usually a "datetime" variable.

 Value

-A dataframe which contains only rows of df_current that have changes from df_previous, but without new rows. also returns a waldo object as in loupe().
+A dataframe which contains only rows of df_current that have changes from df_previous, but without new rows.
+Also returns a waldo object as in loupe().

 Details